omarlahkim/TFX-Pipeline-Plant-Disease-Detection/README.md

-# TensorFlow Extended Pipeline Plant Disease Detection
+# 🌱TensorFlow Extended Pipeline Plant Disease Detection🌱

 This project utilizes TensorFlow Extended (TFX) to implement a machine learning pipeline for detecting plant diseases.
 The pipeline includes data ingestion, preprocessing, model training, evaluation, and serving.
 It aims to provide a scalable and efficient solution for plant disease detection, which is crucial for enhancing crop production and management.